 I write in my blog more on my bad days than my good days.
 In the future I hope the good out number the bad.
 But for now, blogging is therapy and 100% of the time when something is eating at me I feel relief after I post.
 That's just how I am, how I conduct my blog and what it is.
 I made that choice last June when I decided to keep writing in the mist of grief.

-like here).
+But I will apologize for my post yesterday, I could have gotten the same point across with more grace and class than I did (like here).
 But I will not apologize for my feelings, because that's what they are... true and unscripted.
 I now understand why so many grieving mothers have private or anonymous blogs, because sometimes our perspecties sound judgemental or crazy and well sometimes: they are.
 That's just how it is.